Please Keep Business Social Media About Business

 I’m having a soapbox moment, so bear with me.
 After you read this post, you can comment on social media on what you think and have experienced.

-Utilizing every venue you can to connect with your market is essential.
-So, I add my new posts and resources I think my followers can use.
+Using every venue you can to connect with your market is essential.
+So, I add my new posts and resources my followers can use.
+That’s all I have time for.

-In working with my many and varied clients, I have found that they all use social media in different ways, with different results.
+In working with my many varied clients, I have found that they use social media differently, with various results.
 No one client experiences the same results or success.

 Every Communication Brands You